Freedom to Be Yourself

 Employee Information System

-UCR is transitioning to a new information system called UC Path by 2018.
+UCR has transitioned to a new information system UC Path.
 UC Path includes a "preferred name" field and the implementation team is addressing ways to use preferred names on internal records and services.
+Right now, an employee can input a Preferred Name but it only shows up in the employee's interface when logged onto the portal.

 Teaching Assistant Records